danielmcclure/tippin.me-for-wordpress/README.md

 # Tippin.me for WordPress

-Tippin.me for WordPress allows you to easily integrate Tippin.me links below your WordPress posts to accept Bitcoin Lightning donations.
+Tippin.me for WordPress allows you to easily integrate [Tippin.me](https://tippin.me/?utm_source=wordpress&utm_campaign=wordpress-plugin&utm_medium=referral) links below your WordPress posts to accept Bitcoin Lightning donations.

 ## Detailed Description

-Tippin.me is adverised as a service to receive tips and micro-payments everywhere with a Lightning Network wallet that you can cash out at anytime.
+Tippin.me is advertised as a service to receive tips and micro-payments everywhere with a Lightning Network wallet that you can cash out at anytime.
+Tippin.me makes using the Lightning Network easier, by giving you a simple web custodial wallet to receive and manage Bitcoins through the Lightning Network.

-Tippin.me makes Lightning Network easier, by giving you a simple web custodial wallet to receive and manage Bitcoins through Lightning Network.
+This WordPress plugin adaptation was built to enable easier integration of Tippin.me payment buttons on WordPress.
+It automatically adds a button at the bottom of all of your WordPress posts which link through to the hosted Tippin.me service for receiving lighting tips.

-This WordPress plugin adaptation was built to enable easier inetgration of Tippin.me payment buttons on WordPress.
-It automatically adds a button at the bottom of all of your WordPress posts that link through to the Tippin.me service for receiving lighting tips.
+### WARNING:

-**WARNING: Tippin.me relies on both third party lightning nodes and servers controlled by Tippin.me - but not the creators of this plugin.
+**Tippin.me relies on both third party lightning nodes and servers controlled by Tippin.me - but not the creators of this plugin.
 Additionally the lightning network software is in beta and considered high risk.
 Please perform your own due diligence before using this plugin.**

-**Like this plugin?**
+### Like this plugin?

 If you find this plugin useful, please consider leaving a lightning tip for [@eipro](https://tippin.me/@eiprol) (creator of Tippin.me) and [@danielmcclure](https://tippin.me/@danielmcclure) (creator of Tippin.me for WordPress plugin).

 **Thanks for your support!**